 We’ve had writers take advantage of the Write-a-thon to submit stories or even get a brand-new writing project underway.

 2. Decide how you want to involve your donors.

 Involving donors can be as simple as telling your friends to visit your Write-a-thon page and see what you’re up to.
 It’s completely your choice how to handle this.
-A number of writers have posted weekly Write-a-thon progress updates on their web pages or Facebook walls.
-Or both.
+A number of writers have posted weekly Write-a-thon progress updates on their blogs, Facebook pages, Twitter feeds, and more.

 A few writers have upped the ante by offering character naming rights for donations at a certain level or above.
 Some participants have offered to match donations, and a few writers have gone so far as to host successful fundraising events and readings.

 The key to successful fundraising is simple – ask.
 You don’t have to ask for the moon, ask for whatever you feel comfortable with.
 That’s pretty much all there is to fundraising.
 You tell a story about what you’re doing and why – then you ask.

 If you ask for five dollars, that is awesome!
 Every donation, every bit of support and every dollar counts.
 Clarion West operates with a large group of hard-working volunteers, including an all-volunteer Board of Directors.
 We have a few staff and no offices – we are entirely focused on the success of our writers.
 Writers like you.